jouleka/kraken-trading-bot/README.md

 # Kraken Trading Bot

-A simple Python-based trading bot for automated cryptocurrency trading on the Kraken exchange.
-This bot is a work in progress and is intended for educational and experimental purposes.
+A Python-based trading bot for automated cryptocurrency trading on the Kraken exchange, featuring a web-based dashboard for real-time monitoring and control.
+This bot is intended for educational and experimental purposes.

-## What This Bot Does

-This Kraken Trading Bot offers a basic framework for automated cryptocurrency trading:

-1. **News-Based Trading**: The bot uses a simple sentiment analysis of recent news to make buy or sell decisions.

-2. **Multiple Coin Monitoring**: It can monitor multiple cryptocurrencies available on Kraken, not just those in your current balance.

-3. **Automatic Trading**: Once started, the bot runs continuously, checking for trading opportunities at regular intervals.

-4. **Basic Volume-Based Selection**: The bot focuses on the top traded coins on Kraken based on volume.
+## Features

+1. **Web Dashboard**: Monitor your portfolio, recent trades, trading signals, and activity logs.

+2. **Automated Trading Strategy**: Combines technical indicators (SMA, RSI, MACD) with news sentiment analysis to make buy/sell decisions.

+3. **Portfolio Management**: Automatically rebalances your portfolio based on predefined thresholds.

+4. **Customizable Settings**: Adjust trading parameters through the web interface.

 ## Important Note

-This bot is in its early stages and should be considered a starting point for more advanced trading strategies.
-It lacks sophisticated risk management features and may not be suitable for real trading without significant improvements.
+This bot is experimental and not suitable for real trading without significant improvements and thorough testing.
+Use at your own risk.

 ## How to Use